JackSzwergold/Writing/memories/Creepy Bibliophile Comedian.md

 John’s story—to us and the cops—was that he went to some book fair with the owner of the bookshop across the street from the newspaper during the time that guy died.
 So it was not possible for him to have been around when his wife’s roommate apparently committed suicide.

-We knew John liked books, but he never told us about a book fair.
-Nor did any of us—at the newspaper or the liquor store—knew that he took off for a few weeks to go to a book fair.
+We knew John liked books, but he never told us about going to any book fairs.
+Nor did any of us—at the newspaper or the liquor store he worked at—knew that he took off for a few weeks to go to a book fair.
 I mean the guy simply disappeared from two of his jobs… To go to a book fair?
 Who does that?

 But apparently the cops accepted that alibi and John was no longer a suspect in someone’s death and life went on.